- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 - A newly incorporated company that hasn’t started trading yet

-- A company set up to hold an asset such as property or intellectual property but with no income
+- A company set up to hold an asset such as property or intellectual property, with no income

 - A shell company created by a formation agent to sell on